How Can I Become a Cyber Professional?

 What’s The Next Step Towards Starting My Cybersecurity Career?

-If you’ve decided that a career in cybersecurity is for you, then an accelerated certification program, such as the Cyber Defense Professional Certificate Program available at The University of Florida, can be an excellent choice.
+If you’ve decided that a career in cybersecurity is for you, then an accelerated certification program, such as the Cyber Defense Professional Certificate Program available at The University of Central Florida, can be an excellent choice.

 While an accelerated program helps you learn the skills you need to pass certain certification exams, it also allows you to potentially network with other cybersecurity professionals and get help finding that first position once you graduate.